Truly prayer changes things, yet, lasting personal transformation does not come from faith alone – we must also put our

 Faith is an incredibly powerful force but we must put faith into action.
-Taking those first steps is the key to, releasing the barriers keeping us from our divine design.
-Only then can we live fully and begin to make the way more joyful for others.
+Taking those first steps is the key to releasing the barriers keeping us from our divine design, live fully, and make the way more joyful for others.